-According to the National Heart, Lung and Blood Institute it is our ‘body clock’ which tells us when to sleep and when to wake.
+According to the National Heart, Lung and Blood Institute, it is our ‘body clock’ which tells us when to sleep and when to wake.
 During the day we build up pressure to go to sleep, hour by hour.
 Each hour builds a little more pressure until it reaches its peak and we finally crash.
 During the night the pressure to sleep slowly depletes and then when we wake up in the morning it starts all over again.
-According to research studies the substance thought to be linked to this drive for sleep is adenosine which is cleared from the brain during sleep and gradually builds up again during the day, signalling the need for sleep.
+According to research studies the substance thought to be linked to this drive for sleep is adenosine which is cleared from the brain during sleep and gradually builds up again during the day, signaling the need for sleep.
 Interestingly it has been found that caffeine blocks this build-up of adenosine.

 Other factors influencing our sleep cycle are found in the environment.
 When it’s dark you are more inclined to sleep and when it’s light you wake up.
 The light of day entering the brain through the eyelids as we sleep wakes us up and helps our internal clock to adjust to seasonal changes of varying days and nights.
-This is why we install black out curtains or blinds on our bedroom windows in summer when the sun rises earlier than we want to.
+This is why we install blackout curtains or blinds on our bedroom windows in summer when the sun rises earlier than we want to.

-See some examples of bed time routines for a good night’s sleep.
+See some examples of bedtime routines for a good night’s sleep.

-Just before this light of day our adrenals release a hormone called cortisol which gives us a burst of energy to wake up and start a new day.
+Just before this light of day, our adrenals release a hormone called cortisol which gives us a burst of energy to wake up and start a new day.
 Opposite of the way adenosine works, cortisol is highest in the morning and gradually falls to mid-range during the afternoon and drops to its lowest level in the evening.
-However when we are under stress, cortisol gets produced in excess and beyond the normal times of day and it is when that stress becomes chronic that we start developing ‘sleep problems’.
-In such cases our cortisol levels may fail to reduce during the evening or they may wake us up long before sunrise and then probably peter out in the afternoon making us tired and lethargic.
+However, when we are under stress, cortisol gets produced in excess and beyond the normal times of the day and it is when that stress becomes chronic that we start developing ‘sleep problems’.
+In such cases, our cortisol levels may fail to reduce during the evening or they may wake us up long before sunrise and then probably peter out in the afternoon making us tired and lethargic.

-Not only does light diminish melatonin levels in the morning, bright lights at night may also inhibit the production of melatonin preventing us from feeling that drowsy sleep-ready feeling.
-Studies have shown that not just bright room lighting but also lights in the blue range like those emitted from computers and other screens inhibit the production of melatonin making it harder to sleep, while light in the red range are the least problem.
+Not only does light diminish melatonin levels in the morning, but bright lights at night may also inhibit the production of melatonin preventing us from feeling that drowsy sleep-ready feeling.
+Studies have shown that not just bright room lighting but also lights in the blue range like those emitted from computers and other screens inhibit the production of melatonin making it harder to sleep, while light in the red range is the least problem.
 Therefore red lighting is an ideal option for night lights and for those wanting to use their computer at night there are apps available which change the screen output from blue to a subtle orange tone.

-For those who have trouble sleeping the answer may be in boosting melatonin levels by eating pineapples, bananas and oranges.
+For those who have trouble sleeping the answer may be in boosting melatonin levels by eating pineapples, bananas, and oranges.
 Researchers from the Khon Kaen University in Thailand found that pineapples boost melatonin levels by 266%, bananas by 180% and oranges by 47%.